Get our carefully curated newsletter straight to your inbox.

 Squatters in the State of New York have rights, albeit not the same rights as tenants who have acquired an apartment or home legally.
 New York’s squatters’ law allows homeless people and anyone else who attempts to establish residence on someone else’s property, limited rights that will help them avoid a trespassing charge.
 In addition, squatters help their case to remain on the property properly maintain it while they are living there.
 Squatters can also avoid a trespassing charge if they can prove that they inhabited the property due to an emergency.

-New York State’s eviction process is fairly complicated and lengthy, so you’ll want to avoid it if at all possible.
-If you’re inexperienced in real estate and/or real estate law, work with an experienced real estate agent or property manager to evict the squatter.
+NYC eviction process is fairly complicated and lengthy, so you’ll want to avoid it if at all possible.
+If you’re inexperienced in real estate and/or real estate law, work with a property manager or professional real estate agent to evict the squatter.

 You can send this notice to someone who’s lived on the property for less than 30 days.
 In the notice, you will need to notify the squatter that they have ten days to vacate the property along with the reason they must do so.
 If the squatter does not leave the property after ten days, you can file suit against them.